michaelbolanos/home-assistant-door-sensor/README.md

 - **Integrations Used:**
   - **Shelly Integration** – Manages Shelly Button 1 and relays.
   - **ZHA (Zigbee Home Automation)** – Handles the Aqara door sensor via the SMLIGHT SLZB-06M Zigbee Coordinator.
-  - **Unifi Integration** – Provides real-time camera feeds, including monitoring of the rear door and status light.
+  - **UniFi Integration** – Provides real-time camera feeds, including monitoring of the rear door and status light.

 ## Dashboard
 - A **custom Lovelace dashboard** is set up in Home Assistant to:
   - Display the status of the **rear door sensor**.
   - Show the **status light** in real time.
-  - Stream the **Unifi camera feed** for immediate visual confirmation of door activity.
+  - Stream the **UniFi camera feed** for immediate visual confirmation of door activity.

 ## Automation Details
 - **Alias:** 11 - Door Sensor